NewRedo/express-form-router/README.md

-# express-form-routing
+# express-form-router
-Form life cycle scaffolding in express.
+Form lifecycle scaffolding in express.

 ## Options
 The following functions must be provided on an `options` object: